 3. Hire an experienced attorney

 One of the best ways to defend a trademark opposition is to hire an experienced attorney.
-An experienced attorney can help you navigate the opposition process and ensure that your rights are fully protected against such trademark objections.
-If you want to stay relaxed and have the work done, it is always recommended to hire a professional trademark attorney who can undertake end-to-end opposition compliances.
+An experienced attorney can help you navigate the opposition process and protect your rights against trademark objections.
+Hire a trademark attorney who can handle end-to-end opposition compliances to stay relaxed and get the job done.
 Always, it is very important to choose your attorney as their expertise will help you protect the brand.

 4. File your counter reply with evidence

 The Counterstatement as per Rule 44 of the Trademark rules 2017 must include the counters made in lieu of the grounds raised in the opposition.
 Which would be that:

 - There are no violations of the Absolute and Relative Grounds of refusal as under Section 9 and 11 respectively.

 - And follow up with a verification page and annexures that are notarised and attested.

 If you have not filed the counter statement within 2 months, then it would be considered abandoned for non-prosecution.
 For example, if the opposition is filed under Section 11 for the phonetical similarity of the wordmark ‘Toogle’ with that of Google, then you can highlight the difference in the font, color, and the services that you provide.

 To prove your case, you must submit all trademark evidence to the registrar and the opponent.
 Your advertising, receipt wordmark use, and trade turnover and profit documents would be evidence.